tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-11-bible-books-quiz/index.md

 date: '2018-12-11'
 ---

-This is a little quiz on the **canonical order of the biblical books**.
+This is a little quiz on the order of books in the Protestant Bible.

 <x-quiz
     name="Bible Books Quiz"